 Just those two moments – and they really don’t showcase very aspiring filmmaking taking place.
 This in no way resembles JFK, despite Oliver Stone being an executive producer on this film.
 Which is kind of shame.
 I’m not saying it should have tried to copy Stone’s style, but writer/director Cyrus Nowrasteh could have upped his game a bit more and tried to give the movie a more unique vision than just point and shoot.

 The real star is Dreyfus who chews up his scenes with delightful anger and arrogance.
 He’s not working much with subtly here.
 I’ve read that his portrayal of Haig was a unfair, but Dreyfus commands the screen everytime he’s on it.

 There are some odd, unintended humor.
 At least I think it was unintended.
 Like seeing Nancy racing down the hospital hallway after Reagan on a gurney yelling she has his jelly beans.
 A secret service agent fainting in the operating room.
 A phone repair man popping his head out from under the table during a crisis meeting.
 At times it starts to come off as a parody skit or something.

 I view it as a dramatized fictional version of that day.
 I’m sure those more familiar with the real life events know where the movie deviates from the truth.
 It’s worth doing your own research on the history of it and not take the movies presentation as gospel.
 But on its own its an engaging TV-movie, thanks mainly to the actors.

-I couldn’t find a trailer for this, so here’s the scene of Reagan getting shot
+I couldn’t find a trailer for this, so here’s the scene of President Reagan getting shot